salesforce/lwc-rfcs/text/0112-server-engine.md

 ## Goals

-Server-side Rendering (SSR) is a popular technique for rendering pages and components that would usually run in a browser on the server.
+Server-side Rendering (SSR) is a popular technique for rendering pages and components that would usually run in a browser, on the server.
 SSR takes as input a root component and a set of properties and renders an HTML fragment and optionally one or multiple stylesheets.
-This technique can be used in many different ways: improve initial page render time, generate static websites, …
+This technique can be used for many different things: improving initial page render time, generating static websites, reading site content for SEO bots, indexing content for site search, etc.

-Due to the size and complexity of this feature, the rollout of SSR is broken up in 3 different phases and is spread over multiple releases:
+Due to the size and complexity of this feature, the rollout of SSR is broken up into 3 different phases and is spread over multiple releases:

 -   **Phase 1:** Decouple the LWC engine from the DOM and allow it to run in a JavaScript environment without access to the DOM APIs (like Node.js).
 As part of this phase, the LWC server engine will also generate a prototype version of the serialized HTML (Phase 2).
 -   **Phase 2:** Settle on an HTML serialization format.